mockoon/mockoon.com/content/docs/latest/response-configuration/response-headers.md

 ## Specific headers

+### Content-Type charset override

+By default, Mockoon serves responses using UTF-8 encoding.
+You can override the default `charset=utf-8` by explicitly defining a `Content-Type` header with a different charset (or without a charset) at the route or environment level.

+For example, to serve a payload with ISO-8859-1 or UTF-16 encoding:

+- Header name: `Content-Type`
+- Header value: `application/json; charset=iso-8859-1` (or `text/xml; charset=utf-16`)

+Mockoon will preserve your exact header value without forcing the `charset=utf-8` suffix.

 ### Connection/Upgrade headers

 By default, the **`Connection` and `Upgrade` request headers** containing something else than **`websocket`** are ignored by Mockoon and will have no effect on the response.